RenzDG/De-Guzman-Villanueva-Yu---Car-Parking-Indicator/README.md

 - Ability to show the nearest available parking slot (With distance calculator).

 To run the app, download the whole repository and extract the files in a folder.
-Afterwards, open "OperatorsView.mlapp" to use the app.
+Afterwards, open "OperatorsView.mlapp" to use the app, though it will only be opened properly using matlab desktop app.